Collin Morikawa Victorious at AT&T Pebble Beach Pro-Am

 Key Takeaways

-• 1."Winning here is special; the history and beauty of Pebble Beach make it one of my favorite venues," said Morikawa, reflecting on his recent triumph.
+• 2.> "Winning here is special; the history and beauty of Pebble Beach make it one of my favorite venues," Morikawa’s win has significantly impacted the Official World Golf Rankings, where he surged fourteen spots to claim fifth place.

-• 3."I executed my game plan well and was able to stay calm under pressure," Morikawa recalled, emphasizing the mental aspect of the game.
+• 3.> "I executed my game plan well and was able to stay calm under pressure," ![Collin Morikawa — PGA Tour player for PGA Tour](https://a.espncdn.com/i/headshots/golf/players/full/10592.png) This week’s rankings illustrate the constant movement within the top tier of golfers globally.

 In a thrilling finale at the AT&T Pebble Beach Pro-Am, Collin Morikawa clinched victory, marking his seventh title on the PGA Tour.
 "Winning here is special; the history and beauty of Pebble Beach make it one of my favorite venues," said Morikawa, reflecting on his recent triumph.